Kanban vs Scrum: Which One Is the Better Approach to Use in 2024?

 Kanban or Scrum?

-Whether you are in product management or software development, people love to argue about which of the above approach is better.
-The debate isn’t new as it has been in the limelight for quite a few years.
+Whether you are in product management or software development, people love to argue about which of the above approaches is better.
+The debate isn’t new, as it has been in the limelight for quite a few years.

-Both Agile and Scrum are being used by various companies and organizations to streamline projects and increase efficiency.
-As both project management methodologies have proven to deliver results, yet they come with a lot of similarities and differences.
+Various companies and organizations are using both Agile and Scrum to streamline projects and increase efficiency.
+Both project management methodologies have proven to deliver results, yet they come with a lot of similarities and differences.
 Before we discuss them in detail, let’s take a moment to understand the basics of Scrum and Kanban.

 What is Scrum?

 Scrum is a simple framework that facilitates team collaboration on complex projects.
-The name is derived from the sport of rugby in which scrum is a formation where everyone plays a specific role, but everyone is working towards a quick adoption of strategies.
+The name is derived from the sport of rugby, in which scrum is a formation where everyone plays a specific role, but everyone works towards a quick adoption of strategies.
 It intends to deliver results in the shortest possible time with a lot of emphasis on iterative progress and teamwork.

 The Scrum process

-In the Scrum framework, a team works in a series of iterations often called sprints where they evaluate what is working and what’s not.
+In the Scrum framework, a team works in a series of iterations, often called sprints, where they evaluate what is working and what is not.
 Effective communication plays an important role in such short sprints and iterations.

-Usually, a sprint or an iteration consists of:
+Usually, a sprint or an iteration consists of the following:

 • Sprint planning: A team meeting where team members plan to decide what to complete in the next sprint.